 - 1. Clean and dump holding tanks by following steps A, B, and C. - A. Add water to the sewage holding tank by holding the toilet flush lever open with the water pump running.
 Add water to the waste water holding tanks by opening the kitchen, shower and lavatory faucets.
 Tanks should be about 1/4 to 1/3 full to rinse properly.
-Driving to a disposal site will normally loosen and rinse any waste material from the sides of the tanks. - B. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
-Drain the sewage tank first so the following waste water can rinse any waste solids from the dump outlet and sewer hose. - C. Close dump valves and refit the dust cap onto the drain outlet. - 2.
-Level the motor home and drain the entire plumbing system as described in the following steps. - Open all drain valves by pulling their ring handles up about 1/2".
-(See the water system drain valve chart on page 7-5 for locations on your model.)
-To close the valves, simply push the valve shafts down until they are fully seated.
+Driving to a disposal site will normally loosen and rinse any waste material from the sides of the tanks.

+- B. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
+Drain the sewage tank first so the following waste water can rinse any waste solids from the dump outlet and sewer hose. - C. Close dump valves and stow the drain tube. - 2.
+Level the motor home and drain the entire plumbing system as described in the following steps. - Open all drain valves.
+(See the water drain valve section on pages 7-5 and 7-6 for locations and instructions.)